csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.
 #### 3 key decisions
 	1. We had a vote on the technology stacks we are going to use.
-		For frontend, we all agree with using react.
+		For the frontend, we all agree with using react.
 The main reason is that all of us are familiar with React, and there are many libraries that can provide many good-looking components to facilitate the design of front-end pages.
-		For backend, we have different oppinions on what stack to use.
-Some people want to choose flask and mysql, others want to choose nodejs and mangodb.
+		For the backend, we have different opinions on what stack to use.
+Some people want to choose flask and MySql, others want to choose nodejs and mangodb.
-			pros of Flask and mysql:
+			pros of Flask and MySql:
 				1. python is the most familiar language and all of us have expereince using sql
 				2. get start quickly
 			pros of Nodejs and mangodb: